0228lin/Zero-Shot-Image-Restoration-with-Diffusion-Models-Mini-Version-/README.md

 - Runs on most laptops (CPU or any GPU)
 - Full experiment < 1 hour

+## Quickstart: Download and Sample CIFAR100 Images

+1. **Install requirements:**
+pip install -r requirements.txt

+2. **Download and sample images for your project:** python data/fetch_and_sample.py

+This will create `data/sample_images/` with 50 small RGB images from 10 random categories.

+3. **Demo: Visualize the sampled images**

+Open and run `notebooks/demo_sample_images.ipynb` to see a grid of the sampled input images.

+---

 ## Acknowledgements

 - [lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) (reference)